Glenn-Jaya/hardwork/Report.md

 processes.out took around 11 million nano sec on my aviary machine and procBatch.out took around 16 or 17 mllion.

 For other numbers I entered, running it in batches seem to take a longer amount of time.
-The same thrend is true for threads.out vs threadProc.out.
+The same trend is true for threads.out vs threadProc.out.

 The only difference in the batch solutions and the non batch solutions is in manager.c: